top of page

 We seek motivated PhD candidates with backgrounds in immunology, bioengineering, computational biology, or related fields.
 Successful candidates will have:

-• Strong molecular biology and cell culture experience, or expertise in machine learning and data science
+• Strong molecular biology and cell culture experience, or

 • Interest in therapeutic development and translational research